Return to List

 Preserved flowers represent a fusion of nature and innovation.
 Through careful dehydration, rehydration, coloring, and shaping, fresh blooms are transformed into long-lasting keepsakes.
 Whether you’re a florist, wedding planner, or gift retailer, preserved flowers open up new possibilities for luxury design and sustainable business growth.

-As a professional preserved flower manufacturer, we offer a wide range of preserved roses, hydrangeas, carnations, and custom designs for global buyers.
+As a leading preserved flower manufacturer, we offer a wide range of preserved roses, hydrangeas, carnations, and custom designs for global buyers.
 Explore our catalog or request a quote: en.culinanflower.com

 © Culinan Flower — Preserved Flowers for Gifts, Weddings & Décor